AdrianTuci1/simplu-api/README.md

-# Arhitectură Backend Multi-Tenant pentru Asistent Virtual (Business AI Agent)
+# Multi-Tenant Backend Architecture for Business AI Agent

-Acest document descrie arhitectura de backend containerizată pentru o aplicație multi-tenant, care include un agent de asistență AI dedicat pentru diverse tipuri de afaceri (ex: clinici dentare, săli de fitness, hoteluri).
+This document outlines the backend architecture based on the provided diagram, focusing exclusively on the Dockerized container components.
+This architecture supports a multi-tenant application, featuring an AI assistant agent designed for various business types (e.g., dental clinics, gyms, hotels).

-## Prezentare Generală a Arhitecturii Backend
+## Backend Architecture Overview

-Arhitectura backend este construită pe o serie de servicii interconectate, majoritatea rulate în containere Docker, pentru a asigura scalabilitate, izolare și o gestionare eficientă a resurselor.
-Componentele cheie includ:
+The backend architecture is built upon a series of interconnected services, predominantly running in Docker containers, to ensure scalability, isolation, and efficient resource management.
+Key components include:

-* **API Layer (Scalable):** Punctul de intrare pentru majoritatea interacțiunilor cu backend-ul.
+* **API Layer (Scalable):** The primary entry point for most backend interactions.
-* **WebSocket Layer:** Gestionează conexiunile persistente pentru comunicarea în timp real.
+* **WebSocket Layer:** Manages persistent connections for real-time communication.
-* **Events (Kafka Bus):** Un sistem de mesagerie distribuită pentru comunicarea asincronă între servicii.
+* **Events (Kafka Bus):** A distributed messaging system for asynchronous communication between services.
-* **AI Agent (Scalable):** Componenta inteligentă care procesează cererile și interacționează cu API-uri externe.
+* **AI Agent (Scalable):** The intelligent component that processes requests and interacts with external APIs.
-* **DB Layer:** Straturile de persistență pentru datele aplicației și sesiuni.
+* **DB Layer:** The persistence layers for application data and sessions.
-* **Auth (SSO):** Serviciul de autentificare.
+* **Auth (SSO):** The authentication service.

-## Componente Dockerizate
+## Dockerized Components

-Următoarele componente de backend sunt proiectate pentru a rula în containere Docker, facilitând implementarea și scalarea.
+The following backend components are designed to run within Docker containers, facilitating deployment and scaling.

 ### 1. API Server (Node.js)

-* **Descriere:** Serviciul principal de API, responsabil pentru gestionarea cererilor HTTP de la frontend și coordonarea operațiunilor cu alte servicii backend.
-Construit cu Node.js pentru performanță și scalabilitate.
+* **Description:** The main API service, responsible for handling HTTP requests from the frontend and coordinating operations with other backend services.
+Built with Node.js for performance and scalability.
-* **Tehnologie:** Node.js
+* **Technology:** Node.js
-* **Conexiuni:** Interacționează cu WebSocket Layer, Kafka Bus, Auth, și DB Layer.
+* **Connections:** Interacts with the WebSocket Layer, Kafka Bus, Auth, and DB Layer.

 ### 2. Phoenix (Elixir) WebSocket Server

-* **Descriere:** Un server dedicat pentru gestionarea conexiunilor WebSocket, oferind comunicare bidirecțională în timp real.
-Utilizarea Elixir/Phoenix asigură o toleranță la erori ridicată și scalabilitate excelentă pentru conexiuni concurente.
+* **Description:** A dedicated server for managing WebSocket connections, providing real-time, bidirectional communication.
+The use of Elixir/Phoenix ensures high fault tolerance and excellent scalability for concurrent connections.
-* **Tehnologie:** Elixir, Phoenix
+* **Technology:** Elixir, Phoenix
-* **Conexiuni:** Primește cereri de la API Layer și poate trimite evenimente către clienții conectați.
+* **Connections:** Receives requests from the API Layer and can send events to connected clients.

 ### 3. Kafka Bus (Events)

-* **Descriere:** Un bus de mesaje distribuit, utilizat pentru a facilita comunicarea asincronă și decoupled între diverse servicii (microservicii).
-Asigură durabilitatea mesajelor și permite scalarea independentă a producătorilor și consumatorilor de evenimente.
+* **Description:** A distributed message bus used to facilitate asynchronous and decoupled communication between various services (microservices).
+It ensures message durability and allows for independent scaling of producers and consumers of events.
-* **Tehnologie:** Apache Kafka
+* **Technology:** Apache Kafka
-* **Conexiuni:** Serviciile API Server, WebSocket Server și LangGraph AI Agent publică și/sau consumă evenimente de pe Kafka Bus.
+* **Connections:** API Server, WebSocket Server, and LangGraph AI Agent services publish and/or consume events from the Kafka Bus.

 ### 4. LangGraph AI Agent

-* **Descriere:** Agentul inteligent de asistență pentru afaceri.
-Acest serviciu procesează cererile complexe, utilizează modele de limbaj și logică de business pentru a oferi răspunsuri și acțiuni specifice fiecărui tip de afacere (clinici dentare, săli de fitness, hoteluri).
-Interacționează cu API-uri externe pentru a prelua informații sau a executa acțiuni.
+* **Description:** The intelligent business assistance agent.
+This service processes complex requests, utilizes language models, and applies business logic to provide tailored responses and actions for each business type (dental clinics, gyms, hotels).
+It interacts with external APIs to retrieve information or execute actions.
-* **Tehnologie:** LangGraph (sau similar), Python (probabil)
+* **Technology:** LangGraph (or similar), Python (likely)
-* **Conexiuni:** Consumă evenimente de pe Kafka Bus, interacționează cu PostgreSQL (pentru date specifice fiecărui tenant), și comunică cu External APIs (Meta Graph API, Twilio, Booking.com / Email Ingest).
+* **Connections:** Consumes events from the Kafka Bus, interacts with PostgreSQL (for tenant-specific data), and communicates with External APIs (Meta Graph API, Twilio, Booking.com / Email Ingest).

 ### 5. auth.simptu.io (SSO)

-* **Descriere:** Un serviciu dedicat de autentificare Single Sign-On (SSO).
-Acesta gestionează procesele de autentificare și autorizare, asigurând securitatea accesului la resursele backend.
+* **Description:** A dedicated Single Sign-On (SSO) authentication service.
+It manages authentication and authorization processes, ensuring secure access to backend resources.
-* **Tehnologie:** Nespecificată (dar este un serviciu autonom de autentificare)
+* **Technology:** Unspecified (but functions as a standalone authentication service)
-* **Conexiuni:** API Server și alte servicii care necesită autentificare interacționează cu acest serviciu.
+* **Connections:** The API Server and other services requiring authentication interact with this service.

 ### 6. PostgreSQL (multi-tenant, encrypted per tenant)

-* **Descriere:** Baza de date relațională principală, concepută pentru a suporta arhitectura multi-tenant.
-Datele fiecărui tenant sunt criptate separat pentru a asigura izolare și securitate.
-Stochează datele operaționale ale aplicației.
+* **Description:** The primary relational database, designed to support the multi-tenant architecture.
+Each tenant's data is separately encrypted to ensure isolation and security.
+It stores the application's operational data.
-* **Tehnologie:** PostgreSQL
+* **Technology:** PostgreSQL
-* **Conexiuni:** Majoritatea serviciilor de backend (API Server, LangGraph AI Agent, Auth) interacționează cu această bază de date.
+* **Connections:** Most backend services (API Server, LangGraph AI Agent, Auth) interact with this database.

 ### 7. Redis (cache + sessions)

-* **Descriere:** O bază de date in-memory utilizată pentru caching rapid și stocarea sesiunilor utilizatorilor.
-Contribuie la performanța generală a sistemului prin reducerea latenței accesului la date frecvent solicitate.
+* **Description:** An in-memory database used for fast caching and user session storage.
+It contributes to the overall system performance by reducing latency for frequently accessed data.
-* **Tehnologie:** Redis
+* **Technology:** Redis
-* **Conexiuni:** API Server și probabil alte servicii (ex: WebSocket Server) interacționează cu Redis pentru cache și sesiuni.
+* **Connections:** The API Server and likely other services (e.g., WebSocket Server) interact with Redis for caching and sessions.

-### 8. External APIs (Integrare)
+### 8. External APIs (Integration)

-* **Descriere:** Deși nu sunt containere rulate în cadrul sistemului, aceste API-uri externe sunt integrate de LangGraph AI Agent pentru a extinde funcționalitatea și a oferi servicii specifice:
+* **Description:** While not containers run within the system, these external APIs are integrated by the LangGraph AI Agent to extend functionality and provide specific services:
-    * **Meta Graph API:** Pentru interacțiuni cu platformele Meta (Facebook, Instagram).
+    * **Meta Graph API:** For interactions with Meta platforms (Facebook, Instagram).
-    * **Twilio (SMS / Voice):** Pentru funcționalități de comunicare (mesaje SMS, apeluri vocale).
+    * **Twilio (SMS / Voice):** For communication functionalities (SMS messages, voice calls).
-    * **Booking.com / Email Ingest:** Pentru integrarea cu platforme de rezervări sau procesarea email-urilor.
+    * **Booking.com / Email Ingest:** For integration with booking platforms or email processing.
-* **Tehnologie:** API-uri terțe
+* **Technology:** Third-party APIs
-* **Conexiuni:** LangGraph AI Agent inițiază cereri către aceste API-uri.
+* **Connections:** The LangGraph AI Agent initiates requests to these APIs.

-## Arhitectură Multi-Tenant
+## Multi-Tenant Architecture

-Sistemul este proiectat să suporte multiple clinici, săli de fitness sau hoteluri ca **"tenanți"** independenți, toți rulând pe aceeași infrastructură backend partajată.
-Izolarea datelor și securitatea sunt asigurate prin:
+The system is designed to support multiple clinics, gyms, or hotels as independent **"tenants,"** all running on the same shared backend infrastructure.
+Data isolation and security are ensured through:

-* **Criptare per Tenant:** Datele fiecărui tenant în PostgreSQL sunt criptate individual.
+* **Per-Tenant Encryption:** Each tenant's data within PostgreSQL is individually encrypted.
-* **Login Separat:** Sistemul de autentificare (auth.simptu.io) gestionează accesul specific fiecărui tenant.
+* **Separate Login:** The authentication system (auth.simptu.io) manages access specific to each tenant.
-* **Logică de Business:** AI Agent-ul și API Server-ul conțin logica necesară pentru a distinge și a procesa cererile în contextul tenantului corespunzător.
+* **Business Logic:** The AI Agent and API Server contain the necessary logic to distinguish and process requests within the context of the corresponding tenant.

-## Implementare și Rulare (Docker Compose / Kubernetes)
+## Deployment and Running (Docker Compose / Kubernetes)

-Această arhitectură este ideală pentru a fi implementată folosind:
+This architecture is ideal for deployment using:

-* **Docker Compose:** Pentru medii de dezvoltare locală sau mici implementări, `docker-compose.yml` ar defini toate serviciile și dependințele acestora.
+* **Docker Compose:** For local development environments or small-scale deployments, a `docker-compose.yml` file would define all services and their dependencies.
-* **Kubernetes:** Pentru producție, un orchestrator de containere precum Kubernetes ar gestiona scalarea, disponibilitatea și implementarea complexă a acestor servicii.
+* **Kubernetes:** For production, a container orchestrator like Kubernetes would manage the complex scaling, availability, and deployment of these services.

 ---